 For some people, realism is defined by painting what they see.
 For Luigi Lucioni, it meant painting what he thought was there.
 Luigi Lucioni’s art was an imagined realism, a reflection of his own perception of reality that often appeared more vibrant than life itself.

-I don’t think a photograph is realistic, you know, said Lucioni in a 1971 interview.
-[People] mean to be very complimentary: “Oh it looks just like a photograph,” so I just don’t say anything.
+“I don’t think a photograph is realistic, you know.
+[People] mean to be very complimentary: ‘Oh it looks just like a photograph,’ so I just don’t say anything.
 But when a critic calls me photographic, then I get a little hurt.
 Because I don’t think I am photographic.
 But I am a realist, so I have to accept that limit.

 Though his still lifes toe the line of representing objects as they appear in life, there are a host of elements that keep them separate from direct representations of reality.
 Firstly, Lucioni’s use of color – while muted to an extent – appears almost unburdened by shadow.
 Certainly, the light he depicts is directional, but it doesn’t detract from the vibrancy of the objects.
-The fabrics in “Contrasting Textures” and “Shell Pattern” are especially lively examples of this.
+The fabrics in Contrasting Textures and Shell Pattern are especially lively examples of this.
 The tones of any of his vegetables are as well; they appear ripest in the moments he captured them.

-In some of his works, such as “Indian Textures” and “Arrangement in Space,” brush strokes are slightly more evident.
+In some of his works, such as Indian Textures and Arrangement in Space, brush strokes are slightly more evident.
 However, this is only a result of certain objects’ more unusual textures.
-The metal vase in “Arrangement” appears hammered, reflecting the light in a fashion that would be difficult to replicate without using broader strokes.
+The metal vase in the Arrangement appears hammered, reflecting the light in a fashion that would be difficult to replicate without using broader strokes.
 Lucioni’s approach is somewhat impressionistic here, playing with the appearance of light almost more so than subject.
-A similar effect is evident in the two vessels flanking the composition of “Indian Textures.”
-These are presumably more rough-hewn and “unfinished” objects than one would find mass produced.
+A similar effect is evident in the two vessels flanking the composition of Indian Textures.
+These are presumably more rough-hewn and “unfinished” objects than one would find mass-produced.

-Finally, Lucioni’s seamless definition of some surfaces makes them appear almost too real.
-In the aforementioned interview, he said of his still lifes: …once I have set them down, [my intent is] to make them look as absolutely alive as possible.
-In “Pewter Pitcher and Carnations,” the flowers have finely outlined, individual petals that may as well be real.
-In addition, the smoothly rendered china cat and dog in “Arrangement in Blue and White” and “White and Gold,” respectively, appear almost too perfect.
+” […] once I have set them down, [my intent is] to make them look as absolutely alive as possible.
+In Pewter Pitcher and Carnations, the flowers have finely outlined, individual petals that may as well be real.
+In addition, the smoothly rendered china cat and dog in Arrangement in Blue and White and White and Gold, respectively, appear almost too perfect.”

-It doesn’t make any difference to me, I do just what I want to do.
+“It doesn’t make any difference to me, I do just what I want to do.
 It may not be stylish anymore to be photographic but, so what?
 You can only be yourself.
-That’s all that matters.
+That’s all that matters.”

-I had been painting out on Long Island, which is not a very attractive country to paint in, and then suddenly when I came up to Vermont I fell madly in love with the State because it reminded me a little bit of northern Italy…
+“I had been painting out on Long Island, which is not a very attractive country to paint in, and then suddenly when I came up to Vermont I fell madly in love with the State because it reminded me a little bit of northern Italy…”

 Lucioni first visited Vermont in 1930, eventually buying a farmhouse.
 From then on out, he divided his time between the Green Mountains and New York City.
 Soon after, he became known in the area for his landscapes.
 Vermont’s art community was small when he first went there, but it grew with and around him over the years.